 We have relationships with professional advisers that allow us to seek expert advice on specialist areas of tax.
 Our approach is to ensure we are compliant and understand our responsibilities with regards to tax, rather than looking for ways to aggressively avoid payment of tax.

-The Board is conscious of the hugely negative publicity attracted by a bad attitude towards tax, and sees strong internal processes and a good relationship with our professional advisors as the best way to manage this reputational risk.
+The Board is conscious of the negative publicity attracted by a bad attitude towards tax, and sees strong internal processes and a good relationship with our professional advisors as the best way to manage this reputational risk.

+It is important to Tönnies UK to comply with all tax requirements.
+Thus, the level of risk it is willing to accept with regard to tax matters is low.

 Description of the relationship with HM Revenue & Customs (HMRC)